Dwake5/Mollys-frontend/README.md

 It has various pages and features.

-Currently it will have a permanent Header with logo, name and quote.
+Currently it will have a permanent sticky Header with logo, name and quote.

 A left held navbar, which will lead to: